jfacorro/clojure-lab/docs/BUGS.md

 - Should no be active for all langs.
 Therefore adding it via a hook to the editor creation function is not the correct option.

+# Fixed

-## Document
+## Events
-- When saving a document, cancelling the saving is not effective.
+- After removing :shift from the :modifiers set the "ctrl shift tab" to move to a prev tab is not working, obviously.
+  -